 Friday at six, martinis straight up with olives.
 Plymouth or Hendricks.
+Tanqueray for JA; Bombay for Jim Tate ("lower proof so I can drink more of them").
 A couple of eye drop's worth of dry vermouth, preferably Noilly Prat.
 Mucho hielo.
 Shake vigorously in a pickle jar.
-Yes, I know that shaking as opposed to stirring risks "bruising" the gin, and also that you slightly dilute the end profuct, and frankly my dear I don't give a damn.
+Yes, I know that shaking as opposed to stirring risks "bruising" the gin, and also that you slightly dilute the end product, and frankly my dear I don't give a damn.
 I like drinking the thing in a y-shaped glass with a floating island of chipped ice on top.

 And then we talk.

 Marshall McLuhan comes over and says that Obama is the "coolest" US president since JFK.
-The "hot" presidents were LBJ, Nixon, Reagan, and Clinton.
+The "hot" presidents were LBJ, Nixon, and Clinton.
 Carter was neutral.
+Reagan was "warm."
 W was mildly cool but only in relation to Al Gore in earth-tone garb.

 The waiter brings over a tray full of Algonquin cocktails.
 Since I have no pineapple juice, freshly pressed or otherwise, I had to substitute grapefruit juice, and the rye ran out so I used Canadian Club in honor of Don Draper, as follows: one and a half jiggers whiskey, one jigger Noilly Prat dry vermouth, one jigger of grapefruit juice, times two, shaken.
 "Delicious," Stacey says.